 Jurassic Fossil Cephalopods Preserving Aragonite Shells

-Aragonite, is a common mineral in the skeletons of marine organisms (Cusack & Freer 2008), but is not typically well preserved in the fossil record due to its tendency to recrystallise as its more stable polymorph calcite.
-However, certain circumstances can enhance the preservation of the original aragonite, including reducing conditions, low temperatures (associated with limited burial depths), and burial in impermeable sediments (Hall 1967).
+Aragonite is a common mineral in the skeletons of marine organisms (Cusack & Freer 2008), but is not typically well preserved in the fossil record due to its tendency to recrystallise as its more stable polymorph calcite.
+Certain circumstances however can enhance the preservation of the original aragonite, including reducing conditions (Jordan et al. 2015), low temperatures (associated with limited burial depths), and burial in impermeable sediments (Hall 1967, Vendrasco et al. 2018).
 Four Middle to Lower Jurassic examples of preservation of aragonite shells, consisting of two belemnoids and two ammonites, are illustrated here below.
+Consideration of these examples also leads to a discussion on preservation of soft parts in fossil cephalopods.
 Middle Jurassic Oxford Clay of Christian Malford The Middle Jurassic of Christian Malford (Wiltshire) is celebrated for the exceptionally preserved fauna it contains (Pearce 1842, Wilby et al. 2004, 2008).
-J. Chaning Pearce read his paper on the discovery at the Geological Society on 5th January 1842, stating that " his attention was first directed to this part of the railway by the impr...
+J. Chaning Pearce read his pape...